5 Best WireGuard VPNs in 2023 (Fastest Speeds Compared)

 |Japan||264 ms||94 Mbps|

-With CyberGhost VPN, you get top-notch security.
+With CyberGhost, you get uncompromising top-notch security.
 It uses powerful encryption, RAM-only servers, and an always-on kill switch.
-It has good leak protection too, but you’ll need to manually disable IPv6 to be fully safe.
-CyberGhost VPN doesn’t keep logs and it has an ad blocker.
+CyberGhost VPN doesn’t keep logs, and it has an ad blocker.

 CyberGhost VPN is a very affordable WireGuard VPN provider, it offers 24/7 live chat, and it has a 45-day money-back guarantee if you get a long-term plan.